xpack-dev-tools/gcc-xpack/README.md

 # The xPack GNU Compiler Collection (GCC)

 A standalone cross-platform (Windows/macOS/Linux) GCC binary distribution, intended for reproducible builds.

+In addition to the the binary archives and the package meta data, this project also includes the build scripts.

 ## Overview